This chapter should be read in conjunction with Permanence Planning Guidance.

 The social worker or social workers preparing the Court report should be suitably qualified and experienced.

-See Court Reports in Adoption/Special Guardianship Guidance for what is required to be included in the report.
+See Court Reports in Placement Order Applications and Adoption/Special Guardianship Guidance for what is required to be included in the report.

 A Special Guardianship Order can be varied or discharged on the application of: